TrellixVulnTeam/swahilipython_SCMU/Doc/library/imaplib.rst

 .. function:: Int2AP(num)

-   Converts an integer into a string representation using characters from the set [``A`` .. ``P``].
+   Converts an integer into a string representation using characters kutoka the set [``A`` .. ``P``].